-But what if – for you — it isn’t?
-What if your mother has died and you no longer have her in your life?
-What if you are still learning how to live in a world without her?
+But what if, for you, it isn’t?
+What if your mother (or motherly figure) has died and you no longer have her in your life?
+What if you are still learning how to live in a world without mom?

-I imagine this day is difficult for lots of women for lots of different reasons.
-Perhaps they want to be mothers themselves and are not.
-Perhaps their relationship with their mother was conflictual, distant or even abusive.
-Perhaps the relationship was an incredibly close one, and the loss of it is unbearable.
+I imagine this day is difficult for many people for lots of different reasons.
+Perhaps they want to be mothers themselves and are not, or their relationship with their mother was full of conflict, distant or even abusive.
+Maybe the relationship was an incredibly close one, and the loss of it is unbearable.
 How do you navigate Mother’s Day – a day that highlights her absence?

 - Think of other women in your life who have nurtured you in important ways – a teacher, mentor, aunt, friend.
 Reach out to them and thank them for being there for you.

 - Engage in an activity that connects you with your mother in a positive way.
 Was your mother a good cook?
 Make a favorite dish.
 Did she love to garden?
 Buy yourself or someone else some flowers.
 Did she have a charity or cause she supported?
 Volunteer or make a donation in her memory.

 - Look at pictures and video.
 Remember the good times, even if doing so brings tears.
 Give yourself permission to feel whatever it is you may feel – anger, sadness, regret, gratitude, relief.

 - Give yourself permission to avoid triggers – such as staying home from church (where mothers will be recognized) or steering clear of greeting card sections.